ParnabBasak/Group3_Hackathon/README.md

 # Hackathon Timeseries Forecasting - Team 3

-This is the master repository for the Timeseries Forecasting Hackathon Case Study
+This is the DEV repository for the Timeseries Forecasting Hackathon Case Study for Team 3.

 ## Architecture